p-adic Differential Operators on Automorphic Forms on Unitary Groups: Introduction

-I thank Christopher Skinner for useful conversations and insightful suggestions.
-I also thank Michael Harris for helpful advice.
+I would like to thank Christopher Skinner for many useful conversations and insightful suggestions.
+I am also grateful to Michael Harris for helpful advice.
 Nicholas Ramsey provided many stylistic comments on earlier drafts of this paper.
-I am also grateful to the Lucent Foundation for a Bell Labs Graduate Research Fellowship, which supported much of this work.
+This research was supported by a Bell Labs Graduate Research Fellowship through the Lucent Foundation.